-ProtonVPN is integrated with the Tor network and provides users a simple way to route their entire connection through the Tor network with a single click.
+ProtonVPN is integrated with the Tor network, and Tor over VPN provides users a simple way to route their Internet traffic through the Tor network with a single click.

-In this article, we explain how to connect to the Tor network with ProtonVPN and how you can then access hidden services without the need of the Tor browser.
-While ProtonVPN is a free VPN service, Tor integration is a feature reserved for our paying subscribers.
-For more details on the advantages and features of our paid subscriptions, check out our our different VPN plans.
+In this article, we explain how to connect to the Tor network with ProtonVPN using our Tor over VPN feature.
+We also describe how you can access hidden services, like .onion sites, using your regular web browser.
+While ProtonVPN is a free VPN service, Tor over VPN is a feature reserved for our paying subscribers.
+For more details on the advantages and features of our paid subscriptions, check out our different VPN plans.

 - Connect to a Tor VPN server available in designated countries (more details below)